Pioreactor/docs.pioreactor/user-guide/30-Advanced/06-local-access-point.md

  ## Changing SSID name or password for your local access point

 In the `config.ini`, the SSID and password are editable under the section `local_access_point`.
-Requires a power-cycle to take effect.
+This requires a power-cycle to take effect.